banner svg (1)

 • Upgrades to your center

 As you update your budget over time, continue to keep your team in the loop.
-Your staff needs to be on the same page with financial planning so they can bring you feedback or suggestions regarding the decisions.
+Your staff needs to be on the same page with financial planning, so they can bring you feedback or suggestions regarding the decisions.
 Remember, your team is a financial resource for you to utilize in financial planning and can make a big difference in reaching business goals.

 Daycare revenue: How to properly account for the money you're earning

 Accuracy is important for everything you do regarding the finances of your childcare business.
 Tracking and recording your revenue is part of budgeting and financial planning, so you’ll need a reliable system in place.
 You may be accounting for revenue from multiple places and payers, and it can be time consuming to track down families when payments are late.
-A billing and payments software like brightwheel can make your billing process organized, accurate, and up-to-date with customizable billing reports that help you track every dollar with ease.
+A billing and payments product like brightwheel can make your billing process organized, accurate, and up-to-date with customizable billing reports that help you track every dollar with ease.
 Save hours each week with automated invoicing, payment notifications, and autopay, so you get paid on time, every time.

 A majority of your revenue as a childcare provider comes from the tuition fees paid for the children registered in your program.
 Therefore, the most important calculation you'll need to make as a business owner is determining how many children to enroll and how much to charge.